ISO 21500: Overview

 ISO 21500 was developed to offer guidance on the concepts and processes of project management with the goal of implementing processes and best practices to improve project management performance.

 While the standard describes important concepts and processes of project management it does not provide detailed guidance and general management topics are limited to relevant aspects of project management.
 The standard as developed by the ISO was modeled on the Project Management Institute's Body of Knowledge (PMBoK), although there are some key differences.

 The ISO project management standard is only 47 pages long and is limited to the introduction of the processes, their inputs, and their outputs.
 The PMI standard is more than 450 pages in length and describes processes, inputs, outputs and associated tools and techniques.
 Both organizations use the concept of process as an integral part of project management.
 ISO and PMI segregate project processes into five process groups with some minor variances in labeling.
 The differences between the two standards is minimal with respect to process groups and subjects/knowledge areas.
-The substantive difference in the two standards is with the detail and description of tools and techniques, because ISO 21500:2012 do not provide it.
+The substantive difference between the two standards is with the detail and description of tools and techniques, because ISO 21500:2012 does not provide it.
 Another major change is the introduction of a new subject by ISO, namely, "stakeholder management".